TheVantaDev/OS_Simulator/TRANSLATING.md

      "browser.menu.newFeature": "My New Feature"
    }
    ```
    Note: New keys appear only in src/i18n/locales-json/en.json.
 Other language JSON files won't automatically get these keys — translators need to add them manually, or you need to add them to each language's .ts file first and then run npm run translations:generate.
-The translations:generate script converts existing .ts files to JSON; it does not backfill missing keys in other locales.

 4. **Notify translators** or wait for community PRs